 While Japan has only a very small percentage of Muslim residents, the number of Muslim tourists has been increasing considerably in recent years.
-Japanese in general are very tolerant towards different religions, including Islam, but there is a wide lack of understanding of the religion and a severe shortage of services and facilities for Muslim travelers.
+Japanese in general are very tolerant towards different religions, including Islam, but there is a wide lack of understanding of the religion and a shortage of services and facilities for Muslim travelers.
 However, with the increasing number of Muslim visitors, tourist associations and businesses have ramped up efforts to improve the situation to better cater to Muslim tourists.

 This boom in Muslim-friendly services, such as prayer rooms and halal food options, is making it easier for Muslims to travel in Japan.
 However, without centralized direction, like a halal certification agency, services such as restaurants largely have to figure things out on their own.
 As a result, it is difficult to maintain a consistent standard of permissible goods and services as restaurants seek certification from a variety of different bodies.